Why Is Blockchain a Good Solution for KYC Verification?

 Blockchain enables key regulatory concerns such as the AML risk ratings processes conducted by banks to be automated.
 This will help limit banks’ risk exposure and therefore help to mitigate risk.

-Blockchain, therefore, has the potential to bring about a big change in the way banks consider identity security and access.
+KYC AML blockchain solutions, therefore, has the potential to bring about a big change in the way banks consider identity security and access.
+As such, blockchain KYC AML solutions are set to receive huge investment in the coming years.

 Governance and data quality